tarwn/lessthandot-hugo/blogs/content/posts/2009-10-31-oracle-details-its-plans-for-mysql-java.md

 enterprise Java development: Oracle JDeveloper and Oracle Enterprise Pack for

 Eclipse.
-While Oracle JDeveloper remains Oracle’s strategic development tool
+While Oracle JDeveloper remains Oracle's strategic development tool

-for the broad portfolio of Oracle Fusion Middleware products and for Oracle’s
+for the broad portfolio of Oracle Fusion Middleware products and for Oracle's

 next generation of enterprise applications, developers will be able to use